RustProject2025/Personal_Finance_Tracker/README.md

 * **Name:** Enter `Car` → `Enter`

-If the account name already exits, it will trigger an Error.
+If the Category name already exits, it will trigger an Error.

 ### 3. Verification